dergigi/dergigi.github.io/bitcoin/lessons/ch3-00-technology.md

 sophisticated technology to support us this time around: Bitcoin.

-Solving problems in a radically decentralized and adversarial environment requires unique solutions to problems which would otherwise be trivial.
-Bitcoin relies on strong cryptography to solve these problems, at least if looked at through the lens of technology.
+Solving problems in a radically decentralized and adversarial environment requires unique solutions.
+What would otherwise be trivial problems to solve are everything but in this strange world of nodes.
+Bitcoin relies on strong cryptography for most solutions, at least if looked at through the lens of technology.
 Just how strong this cryptography is will be explored in one of the following lessons.

-Cryptography is what Bitcoin uses to do away with trust in institutions.
-Instead of relying on centralized authorities, the system relies on the central authority of our universe: mathematics and physics.
+Cryptography is what Bitcoin uses to remove trust in authorities.
+Instead of relying on centralized institutions, the system relies on the final authority of our universe: physics.
 Some grains of trust still remain, however.
 We will examine these grains in the second lesson of this chapter.

 {% include lesson-list.html chapter="3"%}